-“Instead, there must be a spiritual renewal of your thoughts and attitudes” (Ephesians 4:23 NLT).
+Let the Spirit renew your thoughts and attitudes” (Ephesians 4:23 NLT).

-We’ve talked about this before: The battle over sin starts in your mind, not in your behavior.The way you think determines the way you feel, and the way you feel determines the way you act.
-If you want to change the way you act, you start by changing the way you think.
+Change requires new thinking.
+In order to change, we must learn the truth and start making good choices, but we also must change the way we think.The way you think determines the way you feel, and the way you feel determines the way you act.
+If you want to change the way you act, start by changing the way you think.
 In addition, if you want to change the way you feel, you must start with the way you think.

 (By Pastor Rick Warren. http://pastorrick.com)

 For further readings, follow our daily bible reading plan with us.
 Today's reading: Acts 27